n., plural: sugars

 Galactose is derived from lactose (milk sugar comprised of a glucose molecule and a galactose molecule).
 In this metabolic pathway, galactose enters glycolysis by first being phosphorylated via the enzyme galactokinase and then converted into glucose-6-phosphate.

-There should be an appropriate assimilation and catabolism of sugar to ensure proper metabolism.
+There should be appropriate assimilation and catabolism of sugar to ensure proper metabolism.
 The levels of glucose, for instance, should be regulated and maintained at steady levels.
-In humans, the regulation of glucose levels in the blood is through the action of the hormones, insulin and glucagon.
+In humans, the regulation of glucose levels in the blood is through the action of hormones, insulin and glucagon.
 These hormones are produced and released by the pancreatic cells.
 When the glucose level in the blood is low, the pancreas tends to release glucagon.
 But when the glucose level in the blood is high, the pancreas releases insulin.
 This is because glucagon acts by stimulating the production of sugar.
 It stimulates the conversion of stored glycogen in the liver into glucose that will be released into the bloodstream.
 Insulin, on the other hand, promotes the uptake of glucose from the bloodstream by the skeletal muscle cells and adipose tissues so that glucose could be converted and stored into glycogen through the process of glycogenolysis.

 © Biology Online.
 Content provided and moderated by Biology Online Editors